nexlanglxm/fundamentals-of-data-analysis/README.md

    ```bash
    git clone https://github.com/nexlanglxm/fundamentals-of-data-analysis.git
    ```
-2. **Open the folder:**
+2. **Open the folder with:**
+   - Jupyter Notebook,
+   - JupyterLab or
-using Jupyter Notebook, JupyterLab or Visual Studio Code (with Jupyter support installed)
+   - Visual Studio Code (with Jupyter support installed)
 3. **Navigate to the Specific Task:**
    - For Tasks:
    Access the `tasks.ipynb` file.